Jeffrey N. Catalano

 Volunteer, Community, and Bar Involvement

 Attorney Catalano is Past President of the Massachusetts Bar Association (MBA).
-He serves on the board of the Massachusetts Alliance for Communication and Resolution Following Medical Injury (MACRMI), which seeks to facilitate disclosure, apology, and compensation following medical injury.
-He is also on the Boards of the Massachusetts Legal Assistance Corporation and Lawyers for Civil Rights.
-His volunteer work includes representing special needs children and indigent individuals denied public housing assistance and coaching Boston Latin School’s Mock Trial team.
+He serves on two major patient safety boards that work to facilitate disclosure, apology, and compensation following medical injury.
+He is also on the Board of Directors for Lawyers for Civil Rights.
+His volunteer activity has included representing special needs students, assisting individuals in need of public housing assistance, and serving as a coach and judge of the MBA’s annual high school Mock Trial Competition.

 Personal Background